Watchdog verdict on mini-budget to stay secret after crisis meeting

-THE Office of Budget Responsibility's verdict on Kawsi Kwarteng’s disastrous mini-budget is to remain secret next week after an emergency meeting with the Chancellor and Liz Truss.
+LIZ Truss is under fire for refusing to publish the Office of Budget Responsibility's verdict on Kawsi Kwarteng’s disastrous mini-budget for almost two months, amid fears of continued market turmoil.

+The Prime Minister and her Chancellor held an emergency meeting the independent forecaster in Downing Street this morning.

-The independent watchdog said it would give an initial response to the Chancellor on October 7, however this is not expected to be public.
+The OBR confirmed it would give an initial budget response to the Chancellor on October 7, however the Treasury is refusing to publish it.

-The OBR will then produce a fuller forecast of tax incomes, spending and the state of the public finances for the fiscal statement due on November 23, which will be published.
+It said it would wait until the OBR produced a fuller forecast of tax, spending and the public finances for the fiscal statement on November 23.

-The delay could mean continued turmoil in the financial markets, which were spooked by the lack of detailed OBR forecasts when Mr Kwarteng set out his mini-budget.
+The delay could mean continued turmoil in the financial markets, which were spooked by the lack of detailed OBR forecasts when Mr Kwarteng set out his mini-budget a week ago.

-UK Liberal Democrat leader Sir Ed Davey said Ms Truss and her Chancellro were "allowing the economy to fly blind for two months".
+UK Liberal Democrat leader Sir Ed Davey said Ms Truss and her Chancellor were "allowing the economy to fly blind for two months".

+SNP Westminster leader Ian Blackford said the wait was unacceptable and calledfor Mr Kwarteng to quit or be sacked.

 The OBR stressed its work would “as always, be based on our independent judgment about economic and fiscal prospects and the impact of the Government’s policies”.